 A: If you are a holder of Series B Preferred Stock or Series C Preferred Stock and participate in the Exchange Offers, you may receive New Preferred Stock in lieu of cash if paying cash would cause us to violate the Cash Consideration Restrictions.
-On October 12, 2022, the Board of Directors determined, that, based on the value of the Company's assets and liabilities and the Company's financial condition, at the time of closing of the Exchange Offers, the payment of cash in the Exchange Offers would cause us to violate the Cash Consideration Restrictions and that we will issue shares of New Preferred Stock in lieu of cash in the Exchange Offers.
-The New Preferred Stock will (w) rank senior to the Series B Preferred Stock and Series C Preferred Stock as to dividends and upon liquidation; (x) be non-participating, and bear cumulative cash dividends from and including the original issue date at a fixed rate equal to 8.25% per annum (equivalent to a fixed annual amount of \$.00825 per share of the New Preferred Stock); (y) bear a liquidation preference of \$0.10 per share and (z) be mandatorily redeemable by us on (A) the 60th day, or such earlier date as we may fix, after the date of any public announcement by us of annual or quarterly financial statements that indicate that payment of the redemption price would not cause us to violate the restrictions on payment of distributions to stockholders under section 2-311 of the MGCL unless, before such redemption date, our Board of Directors determines in good faith that the payment by us of the redemption price for the New Preferred Stock and for any stock ranking on parity with the New Preferred Stock with respect to redemption and which have become redeemable as of the applicable redemption date would cause us to violate the Cash Consideration Restrictions, or (B) any date we fix not more than sixty (60) days after any determination by our Board of Directors (which the Board, or a committee thereof, is obligated to undertake after the release of annual and quarterly financial statements and upon any capital raise) in good faith that the payment by us of the redemption price for the New Preferred Stock and any stock ranking on parity with the New Preferred Stock with respect to redemption rights that have become redeemable as of such redemption date would not cause us to violate the Cash Consideration Restrictions.
+The New Preferred Stock will (w) rank senior to the Series B Preferred Stock and Series C Preferred Stock as to dividends and upon liquidation; (x) be nonparticipating, and bear cumulative cash dividends from and including the original issue date at a fixed rate equal to 8.25% per annum (equivalent to a fixed annual amount of \$.00825 per share of the New Preferred Stock); (y) bear a liquidation preference of \$0.10 per share and (z) be mandatorily redeemable by us on (A) the 60th day, or such earlier date as we may fix, after the date of any public announcement by us of annual or quarterly financial statements that indicate that payment of the redemption price would not cause us to violate the restrictions on payment of distributions to stockholders under section 2-311 of the MGCL unless, before such redemption date, our Board of Directors determines in good faith that the payment by us of the redemption price for the New Preferred Stock and for any stock ranking on parity with the New Preferred Stock with respect to redemption and which have become redeemable as of the applicable redemption date would cause us to violate the Cash Consideration Restrictions, or (B) any date we fix not more than sixty (60) days after any determination by our Board of Directors (which the Board, or a committee thereof, is obligated to undertake after the release of annual and quarterly financial statements and upon any capital raise) in good faith that the payment by us of the redemption price for the New Preferred Stock and any stock ranking on parity with the New Preferred Stock with respect to redemption rights that have become redeemable as of such redemption date would not cause us to violate the Cash Consideration Restrictions.
 We currently intend to redeem the New Preferred Stock for cash promptly when we are legally and contractually permitted to do so, but if we are unable to raise additional capital, we may be unable to redeem the New Preferred Stock.
 See "Description of Securities - New Preferred Stock."